bertilmuth/requirementsascode/README.md

 In use case theory, a use case specifies interactions between users and the system.
 In requirements as code, an interaction is:
-* a message class
+* a message class, and
-* a message handler that defines how the system reacts when receiving an instance of that class.
+* a message handler.
+It defines how the system reacts when receiving an instance of the message class.

 The message handler can
 * consume the message,